narthur/ThemeHandbook/components.md

 ## Benefits

-Breaking themes into components several benefits:
+Breaking themes into components has several benefits:

 - It becomes clear where to look to find all the Less or Twig source related to any given component.
 - Components become more portable, as using a component architecture forces a clear separation between the source code of one